aprilxyc/coding-interview-practice/README.md

 - Make use of the count function to find how many times something appears
 - Remember to use the SET function for questions containing duplicates in an array or similar
 - When you have 2 pointers, the base case will usually be when the left crossing the right (recall binary search)
+- Use subtraction of ordinal values to find out how far away a character is from a character e.g. to find out how far away you are from A: ord(char) - ord('A) - 1 (instead of creating a dictionary)

 #### Struggles with Recursion
 Just want to say that this [chapter](https://nostarch.com/download/samples/TLAP_ch6.pdf) really helped.